vicluq/React-JS/Notes.md

 ```

 - If you want to create a _writable Selector_, you must also set the **set method**.
 This type of selector will be able to give new values to atoms

+- Creating a filter state to set the filter in a component is a very good method to filter elements from state
+  - Use the filter value as a state for the component, and use the value of the selector (filtered state) as a second state
+  - The selector will have it's value updated if the filter is set to other